maester365/maester/website/docs/intro.md

 ## What is Maester?

-Maester is a test automation framework PowerShell module that helps you automate the testing of your APIs.
-It provides a simple way to write tests and run them on a schedule.
+Maester is a PowerShell based test automation framework to help you monitor your Microsoft 365 security configuration.

 - Install the **Maester** PowerShell module.